 Fishing in the ocean in along Coquille Bank is excellent for rockfish and salmon on the pinnacles located approximately a mile west of the entrance to Coquille Bay and at Coquille Rock located approximately 1½ of a mile west to the entrance of Coquille Bay.
 Fishing for rockfish is excellent at Five Foot Rock and Wash Rock, both of which are located south of Coquille Bay.
 Fishing for Rockfish and Chinook salmon along Whiskey Run Reef located southwest of Cape Arago is excellent.

-Chinook salmon begin returning to Coquille Bay between the last week of August and the first week of September peaking as early as the last of September but usually in early October and running through October.
-The catch rate for Chinook averages 1824 fish per year with a high percentage of 4 year old fish followed by 5 and 3 year old fish.
+Chinook salmon begin returning to Coquille Bay the last half of August and peeking in September and running through October before declining in November.
+The catch rate for Chinook runs about 8000 fish per year with a high percentage of 4 year old fish followed by 5 and 3 year old fish.

 The best fishing for newly arriving fall Chinook salmon occurs in the lower bay during the incoming tide of the major tidal exchange of spring tides or neap tides especially when the incoming tide coincides with sunrise or sunset.
 The next most productive fishing period occurs at sunrise or sunset during the incoming tide of the minor tidal exchange in the daily tidal cycle.
 Daybreak is that magical time of day when Chinook salmon bite the best.
 Be sure to have the bait in the water one half hour before sunrise.
 Fishing is most productive from ½ hour before sunrise to midmorning and from late afternoon until ½ hour after sunset.
 The most productive fishing for early returning fall Chinook salmon occurs trolling a plug cut herring with the incoming tide from the jetty jaws to the entrance to Bandon Marsh.

-Coho salmon return to the Coquille River from September through October.
+Coho salmon return to the Coquille River from September through October before declining in November.
+Coho slamon also enter the Coquille River Estuary in July, August and December.
 The best fishing occurs early in the run trolling plug cut herring, hoochies or streamer flies behind a wire spreader or a diver in the upper half of the water column with the incoming tide from the jetty jaws to the entrance to Bandon Marsh.
 Fish from the entrance of Bandon Marsh to the Highway 101 Bridge trolling plug cut herring, pink or chartreuse spinners.
 Fishing is allowed in tidewater for the retention of fin clipped coho salmon upstream to Lampa Creek at river mile 11.5.

 Striped bass enter Coquille Bay from middle of March through April during the years when the striped bass population is at its highest.
 Most anglers concentrate fishing in Hatchet and Iowa Sloughs in the Riverton area and Randolph Island, Myrtle Point, and next to Johnson Mill Pond.